newbanner1d.jpg

 lovely old gate

-A collection of well tended allotments is a magical place.
 Although I would never again wish to live in a city, I have a fascination with small urban gardens and allotments.
 There is such an abundance of charm in small gardens with their clever use of structures and strategic plantings.
 The victory gardens on the Fenway create an oasis in the midst of crowds, cars, and chaos.

 vegetable gardens can be beautiful